dehsilvadeveloper/nestjs-graphql-orders/README.md

 * Use separeted config files to define options of some parts of the application, avoiding direct access to environment variables
 * Use GraphQL with **code-first** approach using decorators
 * Enable or disable **GraphQL Playground** based on option of config file
+* Use SQLite for database type
 * Use Prisma for database modelling and migration
-* Use SQLite for database type
+* Seed initial data on the database
 * Use modular approach to organize logic
 * Use Data Transfer Objects (DTOs) to transport groups of data between the application layers and to validate input data
 * Reuse DTO for create order on the DTO for update order using PartialType and OmitType